PredictDotFun/sdk/README.md

 ```

 ## How to use a Predict account

-In the previous version of Predict, all users (including EOAs), would receive a smart wallet when interacting via the web app.
-In the current version, EOAs no longer receive a smart wallet account and as such, they interact with the on-chain protocol directly.

 Here's an example of how to use a Predict account to create/cancel orders and set approvals.